 The project is at the pre-development stage, with a NI 43-101 compliant resource and positive Preliminary Economic Assessment ("PEA"), which was updated in April 2012 utilizing a gold price of US\$1,300 per ounce of gold and US\$24.42 per ounce of silver (being the three-year trailing average prices at the time of the study), and has the potential to become a near-term producer.
 In addition to the existing resources, exploration continues towards discovery of the potentially high-grade feeder zone that was responsible for the overlying shallow oxide resource.
-Data from the latest drill program focused the search to an area approximately 1 kilometre by 0.5 kilometre, where recently completed geochemical and geophysical studies support the target.
+Geological, geochemical, and geophysical data support the feeder target.
+The existing permit has been modified and the Company plans a drill test of 3-4 reverse-circulation holes (~1,500 metres in total) during Q4 2020 as an initial test of the target.